 The CPA-PAC Board of

 Trustees is a nonpartisan committee responsible for the generation and distribution of funds to state political candidates who support PICPA and the

 CPA profession.
 CPA-PAC contributions, in concert with PICPA advocacy efforts, safeguard the future of the profession by providing a voice in the political process.
 The CPA-PAC is supported solely by the voluntary contributions of members of the PICPA.

 To promote and strive for the improvement of government by encouraging, stimulating, and providing the opportunity for CPAs and others to take a more active role in political and governmental activities that affect the Commonwealth of Pennsylvania and its citizenry.

-governor, attorney general, and auditor general; and statewide courts.
-The

-CPA-PAC may also disburse funds to caucus committees, political party
+general, auditor general, treasurer; and statewide courts.
+The CPA-PAC may also disburse funds to caucus committees, political party committees, the